learn-monogame/learn-monogame.github.io/docs/tutorial/README.md

 # Tutorials

-[Tutorials](https://documentation.divio.com/tutorials/) are lessons that take the reader by the hand through a series of steps to complete a project of some kind.
+[Tutorials](https://diataxis.fr/tutorials/) are lessons that take the reader by the hand through a series of steps to complete a project of some kind.
+Tutorials are learning-oriented.

 * [First shader](./first-shader/README.md)
 * [Infinite background shader](./infinite-background-shader/README.md)